10 Effective Replacement Behaviors for Hitting and Aggression

-While it is important to address the underlying causes of hitting, such as frustration or a lack of communication skills, it is equally important to provide children with replacement behaviors that are safe and appropriate.
+It is important to address the underlying causes of hitting, such as frustration or a lack of communication skills.
+And, it is equally important to provide children with replacement behaviors that are safe and appropriate.
+That means teaching replacement behavior–not just rewarding and punishing behavior.

 My son rides a van with 2 other students.
 His nurse is on the van waiting for him every morning.